Joint Unitary Triangularization for Gaussian Multi-User MIMO Networks

 Applying Definitions \ref{def:augmented} and \ref{def:canonical} we define

-where $I_{n_t}$ is the $n_t \times n_t$ identity matrix, $\CCC$ is any admissible covariance matrix, the matrices $\tH_k$ are the augmented channel matrices, $Q_k$ are $(n_r^{(k)}+n_t) \times n_t$ matrices with orthonormal columns, and $G_k$ are the canonical channel matrices of dimensions $n_t \times n_t$ and are upper-triangular with real positive diagonal elements.
+where $I_{n_t}$ is the $n_t \times n_t$ identity matrix, $\CCC$ is any admissible covariance matrix, the matrices $\tH_k$ are the augmented channel matrices, $Q_k$ are $(n_r^{(k)}+n_t) \times n_t$ matrices with orthonormal columns, and $G_k$ are the canonical channel matrices of dimensions $n_t \times n_t$ and are upper triangular with real positive diagonal elements.

 Now, assume that there exists a $K$-JET of the matrices $G_k$: